The Kalahari savannahs, bare landscapes

 The mopane forests, real natural cathedrals

-If there is one tree that any traveller will quickly learn to recognise, it is the mopane, with its scientific name Colophospermum mopane.
-This almost evergreen species forms large monotonous woodlands on the edge of the Okavango Delta, in the Linyanti swamps and around Francistown and the Zimbabwean border, and can grow up to 18m high!
-Its characteristic leaves are two-lobed in a butterfly shape and remain green until the end of the dry season when they start to turn brown and eventually fall off.
-They are then quickly replaced by the first leaves, of an almost fluorescent green, which come out as soon as the first rains come.
-Able to grow on very poor soils, the mopane takes two forms: a bushy form, very dense and with fragile branches, on the poorest soils, and a magnificent tree form on the richer and more watered soils as in Xakanaka in the Moremi Reserve.
-It is a tree much used and appreciated by wildlife as well as by domestic wildlife and inhabitants.
-Light construction wood, leaves appreciated by herbivores, shelters for tree squirrels, the mopane has many uses.
-During the rainy season, it is home to the famous mopane worms that are so appreciated by the Batswana people, either fried or raw.
-The most adventurous travellers will try the experience!
+If there's one tree that any traveller will quickly learn to recognize, it's the mopane, from its scientific name Colophospermum mopane.
+This almost evergreen species forms large, monotonous woodlands on the edge of the Okavango delta, in the Linyanti swamps and around Francistown and the Zimbabwean border, and can reach heights of up to 18 m!
+Its characteristic butterfly-shaped, two-lobed leaves remain green until the end of the dry season, when they begin to turn brown and eventually fall off.
+They are then quickly replaced by the first leaves, of an almost fluorescent green, which come out as soon as the first rains fall.
+Able to grow on very poor soils, mopane takes two forms: a very dense shrubby form with fragile branches on the poorest soils, and a magnificent tree form on richer, more watered soils, as at Xakanaka in the Moremi reserve.
+The tree is widely used and appreciated by wildlife, domestic animals and local residents alike.
+Light construction wood, leaves appreciated by herbivores, shelter for tree squirrels, the mopane has many uses.
+During the rainy season, it is home to the famous mopane worms that Botswanans love so much, fried or raw.
+Even the most adventurous travellers will want to try it!

 Chobe and its lush forests